RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/rs_JumpUpstreamType.md

 <JumpUpstream name="(&string;)" jump="(&integer;)" />
 ```

--   **jump**: The integer given for the "jump" argument should refer to a Jump that is present in the Pose.
+-   **jump**: (REQUIRED) The integer given for the "jump" argument should refer to a Jump that is present in the Pose.

 ---